rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 atp_by_year_grouped_by_player_id$hand <- as.factor(atp_by_year_grouped_by_player_id$hand)
 ```

 So far, I have constructed `atp_by_year_grouped_by_player_id`.
-This data frame contains information on players, as well as various match statitics separated into match winner columns and match loser columns, for each year a player was in the original data set.
+This data frame contains information on players, as well as various match statistics separated into match winner columns and match loser columns, for each year a player was in the original data set.

 You can see the structure of the data frame below: